cbadams2/cbadams2.github.io/about.markdown

 I enjoy coding and working with large data sets - much of my work has focused on using archival data to search for faint signals.

 Big fan of public transport.
 Love to explore cities, play sports, bike, and garden.
-Always working to improve access to transit and healthy food, and to end mass incarceration.
+Always working to end mass incarceration.
+Supporter of improved access to transit and healthy food.

 {% comment %}
 {% include figure.html url="/assets/images/cropped_rabi.jpg"  width="600px" %}